Covering a set of line segments with a few squares: Problem 3 for k=2 : A Longest 2-Coverable Subtrajectory

-\begin{proof} Suppose $p$ is such a bounding box event.
+\begin{lemma} Given a trajectory with $n$ vertices, there are at most $O(n)$ bounding box events. \end{lemma} \begin{proof} Suppose $p$ is such a bounding box event.
 Let the first and last vertices of $\mathcal{T}$ in the subtrajectory $\mathcal{T}[p, r(p)]$ be~$v_i$ and~$v_j$.
 We prove that the pair of vertices~$v_i$ and~$v_j$ uniquely determines $p$.
 Then we prove that there are at most $O(n)$ possible choices of the pair $v_i$ and $v_j$.

 Suppose~$v_i$ and~$v_j$ are given.
 Let~$v_{i-1}$ be the vertex preceding~$v_i$, then $p$ must lie on the segment~$v_{i-1}v_i$.
 The vertex~$v_L$ is the unique leftmost vertex between~$v_i$ and~$v_j$.
 Now,~$v_L$ determines the $x$-coordinate of $p$, and since $p$ lies on ~$v_{i-1}v_i$, we have the unique position for $p$.
 Therefore, the vertices~$v_i$ and~$v_j$ uniquely determine $p$.